-Knowledge/Cognitive is based on exams, course work, and other assignments.
+Knowledge/Cognitive is based on exams, course work, and other assignments

-Skills/Psychomotor are based on proficient demonstration of competencies and associated theory
+Skills/Psychomotor are based on proficient demonstration of competencies and associated theory allotted, clocks out if leaves campus.

 Professional Skills/Affective are evaluated in the classroom and lab based on the Professional skills Performance Standards.
 Each of the 10 categories below are evaluated during each course